 If your pet suddenly develops dog food aggression, I recommend you deal with it immediately.

-By spending a little more on your pet's food, not only will you be helping to ensure he has a healthy life and lives longer but, as an added bonus, because your dog is more healthy, it may mean more money in your pocket because you won't need as many trips to the vet!
+By spending a little more on your pet's food you will be helping to make sure he has a healthier life and because your dog is more healthy you won't need so many trips to the vet, which means more money in your

-A nutritious diet is important for Cocker Spaniel health and our article on healthy dog food
+A nutritious diet is important for our dog's health and this article on healthy dog food

 Like This Page?